Schleichstr. 4, Level 5, Room 4508

 Consultation hours: by appointment only

 The work of my team focuses on social cognition and decision sciences.
 I focus on the cognitive processes that underlie attitudes, judgment, and decisions.
 In particular, I examine to what extent cognitive processes adapt adaptively and flexibly to the context in which they occur.
 In addition, I am interested in learning and judgment processes that operate under sub-optimal conditions (e.g., distraction, time pressure, and lack of information).

 I often address substantive research questions with the help of statistical modeling, which can provide information about the involvement of different cognitive processes or influencing factors in a learning outcome or judgment.

-- Hütter, M., & Sweldens, S. (in press).
+- Hütter, M., & Sweldens, S. (2018).
 Dissociating controllable and uncontrollable effects of affective stimuli on attitudes and consumption.
 Journal of Consumer Research.

 - Gawronski, B., Armstrong, J., Conway, P., Friesdorf, R., & Hütter, M. (2017).
 Consequences, Norms, and Generalized Inaction in Moral Dilemmas: The CNI Model of Moral Decision-Making.
 Journal of Personality and Social Psychology, 113(3), 343-376.

 - Sweldens, S., Tuk, M., & Hütter, M. (2017).
 How to study consciousness in consumer research.
 Journal of Consumer Research, 44(2), 266–275.

 - Hütter, M., & Klauer, K. C. (2016).
 Applying processing trees in social psychology.
 European Review of Social Psychology, 27, 116-159.